plandes/cisql/README.md

 create multiple windows to compare results by using the `orph` directive.
 This *orphans* the window from any further result reporting.
 The directive takes a `label` argument, which is used in the frame title.

+When the variable `guiwin` is set to `true` then a separate application window starts when results are available for graphical display.

 ### Database Meta Data